spacetelescope/jwst/docs/jwst/skymatch/description.rst

-(e.g., NIRCam images from all short-wave detectors) can be sky matched together; that is, a single background level can be computed and applied to all these images because we can assume that for the next exposure we will get a similar background structure albeit with an offset level (common to all images in an exposure).
+(e.g., NIRCam images from all short-wave detectors) can be sky matched together; that is, a single background level can be computed and applied to all these images because we can assume that for the next exposure we will get a similar background structure, albeit with an offset level (common to all images in an exposure).
 Using grouped images with a common background level offers several advantages such as more data are used to compute the single sky level and it also allows adjusting